lvsekafen/RMBG-2.0/README.md

 ![examples](collage5.png)

 ### Architecture
 RMBG-2.0 is developed on the [BiRefNet](https://github.com/ZhengPeng7/BiRefNet) architecture enhanced with our proprietary dataset and training scheme.
-This training data significantly improve the model’s accuracy and effectiveness for background-removal task.<br>
+This training data significantly improves the model’s accuracy and effectiveness for background-removal task.<br>
 If you use this model in your research, please cite:

 ```